-Use Reflector Teacher to quickly share your screen for everyone to see
+Use Reflector to quickly share your screen for everyone to see

-Here’s a quick start guide to using Reflector Teacher:
+Here’s a quick start guide to using Reflector:

-- Download and install the Reflector Teacher app on your computer.
+- Download and install the Reflector app on your computer.

 - Make sure all of your devices are on the same wifi network.